CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: Revised ionization and recombination rate coefficients

 where $u = E/I$, $E$ is the energy of the incident electron, $I$ is the ionization potential, $\sigma$ is the ionization cross-section, and $f$ is a scaling parameter that is selected by the data assessor.

 The scaled energy $U$ varies from 0 at $I$ to unity for infinite energy.
 The scaling parameter adjusts the placement of the scaled energies between these two limits.
 The scaling is chosen to spread the region just above the ionization potential so that the variation of $\Sigma$ becomes more apparent and the fit to the measured values easier to evaluate.
 We refer to this process as BTI (Burgess-Tully-Ionization) scaling.
-A spline fit to the $\Sigma$ values is performed after $f$ has been chosen, and the spline values are stored in the diparams CHIANTI file.
+A spline fit to the $\Sigma$ values is performed after $f$ has been chosen, and the spline values are stored in the {\tt diparams} CHIANTI file for each ion.
+The information in these files, such {\tt fe\_24.diparams}, allows the direct ionization rate of \ion{Fe}{xxiv} to be calculated as a function of temperature.
 Typically nine or more spline nodes are used.
 Since the low energy behavior of $\Sigma$ is very apparent, it is possible to determine if additional spline nodes are needed.
 This is often the case at the energy region just above the ionization potential, that is important for determining the electron ionization rate coefficient.
 This is illustrated in Sect.~\ref{sec:rate}.

 An example of fitting BTI scaled measured cross sections is shown in Fig.~\ref{fig:s_13_btcross} for \ion{S}{xiii}.
 Here the BTI scaled measurements of \citet{hahn_s_13} are shown together with the current fit to the BTI scaled measurements below 2360 eV ($U$ = 0.55).
 The fit to the measurements provides the parameters to reproduce the direct ionization cross sections of the ion in question.
 The high energy limit, $U$ = 1, is given by the Bethe cross section as discussed by \citet{ioniz}.
 The deviation of the measurements from the fit between $U=0.55$ and $U=0.60$ shown in Fig.~\ref{fig:s_13_btcross} is due to the excitation-autoionization (EA) component. \citet{ioniz} computed the EA parameters using FAC and in the present work adjustments are made to the threshold and/or the amplitude to best match the new measurements.
+As will be described in $\S$ \ref{sec:s_13} the parameters for the EA component calculated with CHIANTI have been modified to provide a good reproduction of the experimental cross section at these energies.

 The procedure for each ion examined is discussed in more detail later in the following Sections.